 Epcot is so widely known for it’s excellent dining options that some guests don’t realize that you can still meet beloved characters at this park.

 Go to the Imagination pavilion for the chance to meet Joy and Sadness at ImageWorks or a Pixar character at the Pixar Short Film Festival.
 In the World Showcase, you can meet a lot of the Disney Princesses in their home countries, like Elsa in Norway, Mulan in China and Jasmine in Morocco.

 #17.
 Best Breakfast in Epcot

 Epcot has loads of restaurants to choose from, but it’s helpful to know which ones are worth it, especially if you have a limited time to spend here on your vacation.
 Here are our top picks for breakfast to start your day:

-The best table service breakfast is at Garden Grill, a character dining location with family-style meals that are all-you-can-eat.
-It’s located in the Land and serves delicious scrambled eggs, hash browns, sticky buns and more.
+The best table service breakfast is at Akershus, a character dining location with Norwegian-inspired meals mixed with traditional American favorites.
+It’s located in the Norway Pavilion and serves delicious scrambled eggs, hash browns, sticky buns and more.

 For a fast meal, get the best quick service breakfast at Les Halles Boulangerie, one of our top picks for restaurants in Epcot.
 Period.
 This French bakery has excellent selections from ham and cheese sandwiches to scrumptious pastries.